Bobsi4real/Project_2-LEMP_STACK/Project_2.md

 `mysql> exit`

 Now you can create a PHP script that will connect to MySQL and query for your content.
 Create a new PHP file in your custom web root directory using your preferred editor.
-We’ll use vi for that:
+We’ll use nano for that:

 `nano /var/www/projectLEMP/todo_list.php`